vvvv/vvvv-sdk/vvvv45/src/nodes/freeframes/ColorTracker/trunk/readme.txt

 //////description
 //freeframe plugin.
-//outputs location(x/y) width/height and rotation angle of
+//returns position(x/y), width, height and rotation angle of tracked objects.
-//tracked object from image thresholded with parameters extracted from input color.
+//for tracking image is thresholded by given colors and tolerances for hue,
+//saturation and brightness. can track multiple objects of different colors
+//at the same time.

 //////licence
 //GNU Lesser General Public License (LGPL)